Duration: Three Days

 The Bundeena Saltwater Market is also held on the first Sunday of the month with stalls from local artisans, live music and fresh produce.
 Have a browse, sit on the grass and gaze out over the beach as you relax in this little piece of paradise on the edge of the Royal National Park.

-While you’re here make sure to walk the Jibbon Loop Track and discover Aboriginal carvings and middens.
+While you’re here make sure to walk the Jibbon Loop Track and discover Aboriginal rock engravings and middens.
 If it’s good weather bring your cossies and towel for a swim at Horderns Beach or any of Bundeena’s white sandy bays.

 Thank you for spending your weekend with us, and we hope to see you again soon!